 - When a legal challenge becomes inevitable?

-1) UK visa reapply or appeal: what to do after UK visa refusal?
+UK visa reapply or appeal: what to do after rejection?

 In the event of a refusal decision, usually, there are two possible available actions:

 Moreover, a notice of non-appealable immigration decision for leave to remain (or vary leave to remain) is served under the Immigration (Leave to Enter and Remain) Order 2000.
 Furthermore, in terms of paragraph SN1.2 of Appendix SN to the Immigration Rules, notices relating to void, invalid and administrative reviews are served.
-Therefore, in case of a non-appealable decision, an applicant has an option of whether to reapply or file a reconsideration, administrative or judicial review.
-Perhaps, the non-appealable applications mainly relate to a visitor, PBS etc.
+Therefore, in case of a non-appealable decision, an applicant has an option of whether to reapply the UK visa or file a reconsideration, administrative or judicial review.
+Perhaps, the non-appealable applications mainly relate to UK visitor visa, Tier 1 entrepreneur, Tier 2 General etc.

 Furthermore, the chances of getting a UK entry clearance visa for the first time applicants may vary from country to country.
-For instance, the UK visa success rate from India and Pakistan is around 90% and 70%.
-Therefore, there are more chances of getting a UK visa in the first instance from India than from Pakistan.
-Additionally, to know the country-specific details of UK visa grants and refusal rates please refer to Egypt, Ghana, India, Iraq, Jordan, Lebanon, Nigeria, Pakistan, Philippines, Russia, Turkey and USA.
+For instance, the success rate from India and Pakistan is around 90% and 70%, respectively.
+Therefore, there are more chances of getting a visa in the first instance from India than from Pakistan.

 Perhaps, each year nearly 25K and 2-3K applicants get a UK entry clearance and leave to remain visa after a successful immigration appeal and judicial review decision.
 Although, the statistics relating to UK visa after a reapplication are not available.
 However, the number of applicants, who get a UK visa after a reapplication should be considerably higher than the number of successful appeals and judicial review decisions.